hazzik/ArrayDeconstructors/README.md

 ## Implementation notes

-the decision has been made such that there are no safety checks on the deconstruction methods.
+- The decision has been made such that there are no safety checks on the deconstruction methods.
+- For the better user experience and performance reasons we do return the array's tail.

 ## Installation